GSA/fedramp-gov/pages/documents.md

   </tr>
   <tr>
     <td><a href="{{site.baseurl}}/assets/resources/documents/CSP_Penetration_Test_Guidance.pdf">Penetration Test Guidance</a></td>
-    <td>The purpose of this document is to provide guidelines for organizations on planning and conducting Penetration Testing and analyzing and reporting on findings.
-A Penetration Test is a proactive and authorized exercise to evaluate the security of an IT system.
-The main objective of a Penetration Test is to determine exploitable security weaknesses in an information system.
-These vulnerabilities may include service and application flaws, improper configurations, and risky end-user behavior.
-A Penetration Test may also evaluate an organization’s security policy compliance, its employees’ security awareness, and the organization’s ability to identify and respond to security incidents.</td>
+    <td>The purpose of this document is to provide guidelines for organizations on planning and conducting Penetration Testing and analyzing and reporting on findings.</td>
     <td><a class="icon-link" href="{{site.baseurl}}/assets/resources/documents/CSP_Penetration_Test_Guidance.pdf"><i class="fas fa-file-pdf"></i>
     <p class="icon-text">PDF</p></a>
     </td>